 Private: Cloud access is only available to one specific healthcare organization/institution.

-Hybrid: Hybrid cloud provides access to multiple clouds like public and private.
+Hybrid: Hybrid cloud provides access to multiple clouds public and private.
 A healthcare institution can use hybrid cloud systems to create different platforms for healthcare professionals and patients.

 Public: Anyone can access the cloud and pay for its services/resources.